 HAS GOD SET A DATE?

 Please note the reference to the “strong wind.”
 It is used as a weapon to destroy what God had previously built.
-It is a synonym for the Spirit or breath of God.
-In Genesis 1:2, it is the creative power.
-It gives life to man (Gen.2:7).
-In Noah’s time, His Spirit did punish (Gen.6:3).
+It is a synonym for the “Spirit and Breath of God.”
+In Genesis 1:2, it is the “Creative Power.”
+It gives life to man (Genesis 2:7).
+In Noah’s time, His Spirit did punish (Genesis 6:3).
 In John 3:8, the wind signaled the rebirth of the Spirit in the followers of Christ.
-This was confirmed on Pentecost (Ac.2:1-4).
+This was confirmed on Pentecost (Acts 2:1-4).
 Towards the end of time, that wind or Spirit shall become less and less visible in the world.
-The lawless one shall have no more opposition from God’s Spirit until Jesus returns and destroys him with the breath of His mouth (II Thes.2:1-12).
+The lawless one shall have no more opposition from God’s Spirit until Jesus returns and destroys him with the breath of His mouth (II Thessalonians 2:1-12).
 The triumph of evil is the most predominant sign that the end is near for many of Christ’s followers, but not for the end of the world.
 That secret, God has yet to reveal.

 Meanwhile, we are not to run after Christ; rather, we need to do what He would be doing.
 We are to serve each other and others in such a way that we shall not be surprised when the Lord shows up.
 We will not be prepared by withdrawing from the world and sit on our belief.
 We cannot let our guard down.
 By being faithful in carrying out our chores, we shall be able to look into each other’s eyes and into the eyes of our Creator.
-In connection with Jesus’ statement on the end of all things, He left us three Parables that we can follow (Mt.25).
+In connection with Jesus’ statement on the end of all things, He left us three Parables that we can follow (Matthew 25).
 The oil, in the Parable of the five virgins, is indicative of being a blessing in the world; the two men with talents rendered rewarding service and the sheep shall be rewarded for their in-obtrusive service.
 The five foolish maidens, the one talent man and the goats are not admitted into Christ’s world.
-Salvation shall come only to those that “stand firm to the end” (Mt.24:13).
+Salvation shall come only to those that “stand firm to the end” (Matthew 24:13).
 It does not mean the end of time but the end of a person’s life.
 My time began at my birth and ends with my death, but my influence passes on into eternity.
-Nevertheless, before the end comes, everyone must hear the Gospel (Mt.24:14).
+Nevertheless, before the end comes, everyone must hear the Gospel (Matthew 24:14).
 And that can only happen when the last human being has been born and heard God’s news.